Claudia Barnes

 Working groups

-After completing the Bachelor of Biomedicine at The University of Melbourne, Claudia undertook an Honours project at the Burnet Institute in 2021, investigating the effects of sodium-perturbing antimalarials on blood-stage Plasmodium falciparum.
+After completing the Bachelor of Biomedicine at The University of Melbourne, Claudia undertook an Honours project at Burnet Institute in 2021, investigating the effects of sodium-perturbing antimalarials on blood-stage Plasmodium falciparum.
 Claudia is currently working as a research assistant with the Malaria Virulence and Drug Discovery Group.

 Traffic